Letās be honest⦠who really needs a stepmom support group, right?!

 I have family members who are stepmothers, including my mother.
 But when I needed support and help, I felt embarrassed and ashamed.
 The last thing I felt comfortable doing was sharing my feelings because I felt like I was the only one who had them.

-I found my stepmom tribe in my stepmom support group.
-My tribe consists of women from all over the country.
+I found my stepmom tribe in my virtual stepmom support group.
+My tribe consists of women from all over the world!
 We all face similarities and differences, but we can bond over the fact that stepmom life is challenging to navigate.

 You need people who will listen attentively, without judgment, to your experiences and feelings.
 You need people who will give you clear insight to help you navigate your feelings.
 You also need people who will tell you the truth in a loving and constructive way when you need to hear it.